sudhanshu-gupta-3/TDS-evaluation/Justification.md

 # Final Verdict

-Winner: GPT — GPT’s response is stronger because it provides a more complete, production-ready solution with working code for nearly all requested modules, making it directly usable by developers.
-While Gemini offers better structure and cleaner framing, it lacks complete implementation and executable code, making GPT the more practical and deployment-ready engineering solution.
+Conclusion: GPT is better than Gemini because it provides a significantly more complete and production-ready solution with practical, executable implementations for most of the required modules, making it directly usable for real-world development and deployment.Reason: While Gemini delivers a cleaner structure and more polished presentation, its response remains comparatively high-level and conceptual, whereas GPT focuses heavily on implementation depth and engineering practicality. 📄 Evidence: GPT includes working logic and detailed coverage for critical components such as preprocessing pipelines, model training, inference handling, optimization workflow, dashboard integration, and deployment-oriented considerations like latency reduction and real-time processing.
+Gemini explains the architecture well but leaves several important implementation details incomplete, requiring developers to still build large parts of the system manually.
+Gemini’s limitation: Its response prioritizes readability and structure over end-to-end executable implementation, making it less practical for immediate production usage compared to GPT’s more deployment-ready engineering solution.

 # Side By Side Analysis